Steel (John Henry Irons): Powers and abilities

-John Henry Irons is an engineer, and a natural athlete who frequently displays an impressive degree of strength.
+John Henry Irons is a master engineer and a natural athlete who frequently displays an impressive degree of strength.
 In addition, he wears a suit of powered armor which grants him flight, enhanced strength, and endurance.
 Steel modified his suit many times through his career.
 The initial "Man of Steel" design was armed with a wrist-mounted rivet gun and the sledgehammer (like the one used by his namesake John Henry) that was ubiquitous for most of his designs.
-The original design on his breastplate featured a metal version of Superman's "S" insignia in tribute to the (temporarily) deceased hero, which Irons removed after the return of Superman.
+The original design on his breastplate featured a metal version of Superman's "S" insignia, which Irons removed after the return of Superman.
 Two later armor designs incorporated a similar, but different, "S" symbol.
 A large hammer is also a key weapon in the suit's arsenal.
-His most current "smart hammer" hits harder the farther it is thrown, is capable of independent flight, and has an on-board computer guidance and analysis system capable of detecting a target's stress points.
+Irons' current "smart hammer" hits harder the farther it is thrown, is capable of independent flight, and has an on-board computer guidance and analysis system capable of detecting stress points.

 When he wore the Entropy Aegis, he had god-like strength and durability and could enlarge himself to giant size.
 He also had the ability of flight due to energy wings, could travel through time and space at will, and could fire blasts of energy that would reduce a target to its composite elements.
-However, the Aegis made him very violent and was slowly erasing his soul.
+However, the Aegis made him very violent and slowly erased his soul.

-During the 52 event, John Henry Irons was altered by the Everyman Project and had become composed of stainless steel due to Lex Luthor tampering with John's DNA without John's consent.
-Steel's strength and durability were now on a superhuman level.
-In addition, he could generate enough heat to turn metal fluid (including his own body, which he can then drip off of himself in small amounts).
-In 52 Week 29, the metal skin peeled off completely, leaving him, again, a normal human.
-He has since returned to using powered armor of a design similar to his original "Man of Steel" armor.
+During the 52 event, John Henry Irons was altered by the Everyman Project and temporarily became a metahuman with the ability to transform into living stainless steel.